sharife/goldenthread-v2/site/content/productions/reorient-2023.md

         Kunafa and Shay, a podcast produced by HowlRound Theatre Commons.
         Johnson is a member of Silk Road Rising’s Polycultural Institute.
 Prior to beginning her Ph.D., she was a Visiting Assistant Professor at Beloit College for three years.
-Select recent directing credits include: The Shroud Maker (International Voices Project), Shakespeare’s
+Select recent directing credits include: *The Shroud Maker* (International Voices Project), *Shakespeare’s
-        Sisters (Stanford), The Palestinian Youth Monologues (Stanford), Five Lesbians Eating a Quiche (Beloit College), and In the Next Room (Beloit College).
-Additionally, she was the dramaturg for Julius Caesar (Stanford, 2022), assistant director and dramaturg on As Soon As Impossible (Stanford, 2021), dramaturg for Two Rooms (Penn State, 2021), and dramaturg and assistant director for Twice, Thrice, Frice (Silk Road Rising, 2019).
-Her work has been published in MATC’s Theatre/Practice, Eumenica, and in Arab Stages.
+        Sisters* (Stanford), *The Palestinian Youth Monologues*
+        (Stanford), *Five Lesbians Eating a Quiche* (Beloit College), and *In the Next Room* (Beloit College).
+Additionally, she was the dramaturg for *Julius Caesar* (Stanford, 2022), assistant director and dramaturg on *As Soon As Impossible* (Stanford, 2021), dramaturg for *Two Rooms* (Penn State, 2021), and dramaturg and assistant director for *Twice, Thrice, Frice* (Silk Road Rising, 2019).
+Her work has been published in MATC’s Theatre/Practice,
+        [Eumenica](https://marina-johnson.com/), and in Arab Stages.
+      link: www.marina-johnson.com
 mentions:
   heading: REORIENT 2023 HONORARY MENTIONS
   text: |-